Valli Kemp: Film and TV

-Art and fashion design career
+Art and fashion design

 Shortly after moving to London, Kemp revived her earlier interest in painting.
 Her works during this period included a semi-abstract self-portrait, which was to be exhibited in a London disctecque.
 Kemp's talent for the visual arts received an unexpected boost while filming Dr. Phibes Rises Again in 1972, when her co-star Vincent Price, an art collector and art critic of some distinction, expressed interest in seeing her work.
 After doing so, he was sufficiently impressed to arrange for her to hold an exhibition in London, where she sold thirty paintings in two hours.
 She went on to become, as she put it, "an artist to the British show biz families".
 Amongst her celebrity clients were singer Des O'Connor, comedians Mike & Bernie Winters, musical entrepreneur Gordon Mills and TV presenter Michael Parkinson.

 After returning to Australia in 1982, Kemp rented a house in the Sydney beachside suburb of Bondi and began working as a fashion designer.
 As she later told the press, "modelling and acting was a means of getting some money, but I think I'll get more designing – it's a daily job."
 In September 1984, she held her first fashion parade at Pronto, a popular restaurant and bar in the exclusive suburb of Double Bay.

 Kemp continues to work as an artist and art teacher in Newcastle, north of Sydney.